a26364177/node-ytdl-core/README.md

 * Private
 * Rentals

-YouTube intentionally ratelimits downloads, likely to prevent bandwidth abuse.
+YouTube intentionally rate limits downloads, particularly audio only formats, likely to prevent bandwidth abuse.
 The download rate is still faster than a media player can play the video, even on 2x.
 See [#294](https://github.com/fent/node-ytdl-core/issues/294).

+Generated download links are valid for 6 hours, for the same IP address.

 ## Handling Separate Streams